niqdev/zio-kafka-streams/README.md

 ### GitHubApp

-Joining avro streams has never been so easy ;-)
+Joining Avro streams integrated with Schema Registry has never been so easy ;-)
 ```scala
 object GitHubTopology {
   private[this] lazy val topology: RIO[KafkaStreamsConfig with CustomConfig with Logging, Topology] =